scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Transforming a PCB into an Up Segment

-Every registration period, the Control Service of a non-core AS performs the following steps to transform PCBs into up segments:
+Every registration interval, the Control Service of a non-core AS performs the following steps to transform PCBs into up segments:

 1. The Control Service selects the PCBs that it wants to transform into up segments from the candidate PCBs in the Beacon Store.
 2. The Control Service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
 From this moment on, the modified PCBs are called **up segments**.